jorgegorka/the_tracker/README.md

 # TheTracker

-A Gem to help you add tracker components to your application
+A Gem to help you add tracker components to your application.
+Instead of having to write javascript code to add this trackers you can use plain pure ruby.

 Currently this components are supported: